ivanjaenm/geometry-of-truth/README.md

-# CS 839 Final Project - The Multi-modal Geometry of Truth
+# CS 839 Final Project - The Multimodal Geometry of Truth

 ## Motivation